Monarch Shores, Orange County, beachfront house

 A Perception many drug users have is that cocaine and Adderall are the same things, or there is some cocaine in Adderall.
 First, Adderall and cocaine are two very different substances, however, they share some similarities.
-Adderall is a prescription drug but cocaine is an illicit drug though, at times, it may be used for medical purposes.
+Adderall is a prescription drug but cocaine is an illicit drug though.
 Again, cocaine and Adderall are stimulant drugs that act on the nervous system.
 They act on an individual’s brain to heighten the synaptic activity.
 A person using these drugs may experience increased energy, a sense of well-being, and increased focus.

 Both drugs induce a feeling of euphoria meaning they can be abused resulting in dependence and addiction.
 That being said, there are also differences in Adderall and cocaine, especially in the way they behave in the body and how they affect the body.
 Differences may also be witnessed in the time it takes for each drug to be eliminated by the body and the long-term effects.
 When these substances are abused, the chemical dependence they induce can be very dangerous.
 It’s common these days to find young people addicted to cocaine and Adderall.